 All property purchases are subject to a stamp duty payable to the Government of Malta.
 The standard maximum rate is 5% on the immovable part of the property.
 20% of stamp duty is to be paid on promise of sale.
 Certain incentives are currently applicable mainly:

-– On any amount of residential property situated in Gozo, bought on promise of sale in 2018 of any price, a reduced rate of 2% stamp duty instead of 5% is applicable.
+– On any amount of residential property situated in Gozo, bought on promise of sale in 2020 of any price, a reduced rate of 2% stamp duty instead of 5% is applicable.
+50% of stamp duty is to be paid on promise of sale.
 A garage of up to 30 square meters in same block can be added.
-Contract must be published by 31st December 2019.
+Contract must be published by 31st December 2020.

 Notarial fees depend on whether you are taking a home loan (due to added registration costs) and if the property you are purchasing falls within a registration area as specified by law.
-As an indication, notarial fees are normally 1% and 1.5% of the contract price.
-Such fees will include the property final searches and registrations and any other legalities.
+As an indication, notarial fees are normally between 1.5% and 2% of the contract price.
+Such fees will not include the property final searches and registrations and any other legalities.
 Any other taxes are borne by us.